Cedar Rapids Rampage: History

-With the Mustangs voluntarily relegating themselves to MASL2, the Central would be cleared of the Rampage’s biggest nemesis for the 2017-18 Major Arena Soccer League season.
-Hewerton would leave to become the player-coach of St. Louis, and Jonathan Greenfield would be promoted to role of player-coach.
-The Rampage would start out with three narrow losses before a run of five straight wins to put them in contention for the Central Division title.
-A tumultuous December would see drama on and off the field.
+With the Mustangs voluntarily relegating themselves to MASL2, the Central was cleared of the Rampage’s biggest nemesis for the 2017-18 Major Arena Soccer League season.
+Hewerton left to become the player-coach of St. Louis, and Jonathan Greenfield was promoted to role of player-coach.
+The Rampage started with three narrow losses before a run of five straight wins put them in contention for the Central Division title.
+A tumultuous December saw drama on and off the field.
 Bad weather, undesirable home dates, and sponsorship problems saw attendance dip.
-On the field, goalkeeper Brett Petricek was released and would sign with the Comets, and Greenfield would leave to play for the Baltimore Blast.
+On the field, goalkeeper Brett Petricek was released and signed with the Comets, and Greenfield left to play for the Baltimore Blast.
 Former Chicago Riot goalkeeper and Rockford Rampage goalkeeper/assistant Ante Cop was hired as the new head coach.
-Cop would lose his first match as head coach on December 31, 2017, 3-2 to the Baltimore Blast and his next three games after that.
-However, rookie goalkeeper Rainer Hauss and the rest of the team would thrive under Cop, winning five of their last seven matches.
-In that stretch, they would clinch their first ever playoff berth on February 16, 2018 with a 6-5 home win over the Baltimore Blast.
+Cop lost his first match as head coach on December 31, 2017, 3-2 to the Baltimore Blast and his next three games after that.
+However, rookie goalkeeper Rainer Hauss and the rest of the team thrived under Cop, winning five of their last seven matches.
+In that stretch, they clinched their first ever playoff berth on February 16, 2018 with a 6-5 home win over the Baltimore Blast.

 With reports that the team was for sale, and an availability conflict with the U.S. Cellular Center, the Rampage played their first “home” playoff match at The Odeum Expo Center in Villa Park, Illinois.
-The match would go on to be considered one of the greatest in Ron Newman Cup Playoffs history.
-The Rampage would battle the Milwaukee Wave in a seesaw affair, including a Mario Alvarez hat-trick and a late game-tying goal from Osvaldo Rojas to send the game to overtime where the Rampage would eventually lose.
+The match is considered one of the greatest in Ron Newman Cup Playoffs history.
+The Rampage battled the Milwaukee Wave in a seesaw affair, including a Mario Alvarez hat-trick and a late game-tying goal from Osvaldo Rojas to send the game to overtime where the Rampage eventually lost, 9-8.
 The second leg in Milwaukee was also back and forth, with a double-brace of four goals by Gordy Gurson.
-However, Game 2 would end in another one-goal Wave win for Milwaukee to take the series.
-Gurson would be named 3rd Team All-MASL and Hauss would be named goalkeeper on the MASL All-Rookie Team.
+However, Game 2 ended in another one-goal Wave win for Milwaukee to take the series.
+Gurson was named 3rd Team All-MASL and Hauss was named goalkeeper on the MASL All-Rookie Team.